DarshiniSolanki/diffusion-style-relearning/README.md

 The specificity scores also suggest that the relearned model is not merely painterly in a generic sense, but regains some Van Gogh-specific alignment compared with the unlearned model.

+See `style_relearning_evaluation.ipynb` for the full evaluation pipeline and detailed results.

 ### Conclusion

 Both the blind LLM evaluation and the CLIP supplementary evaluation support the same conclusion: